-Knowledge & application of business mathematics, including topics such as trade and cash discounts, bank reconciliation, payroll & payroll taxes, present value, markups, principal and interest, annuities, installment buying, sales tax, insurance, and stocks and bonds.
+Knowledge and application of business mathematics, including trade and chain discounts, bank reconciliation, payroll and payroll taxes, present value, markups/markdowns, principal and interest.
 Development of skill in operating electronic calculators, with special emphasis on using touch method for ten-key pad.
 Credit by exam is available prior to enrollment in this course.
 See advisor for information.
 A grade of C or higher is required for this course to count toward graduation in a College of Professional Studies certificate or degree program.
-Prereq(s): Students required to exit from or exempt MATH 0099.